metio/terraform-provider-k8s/docs/data-sources/limitador_kuadrant_io_limitador_v1alpha1_manifest.md

 Optional:

-- `max_unavailable` (String) An eviction is allowed if at most 'maxUnavailable' limitador pods are unavailable after the eviction, i.e. even in absence of the evicted pod.
-For example, one can prevent all voluntary evictions by specifying 0.
+- `max_unavailable` (String) An eviction is allowed if at most 'maxUnavailable' limitador podsare unavailable after the eviction, i.e. even in absence ofthe evicted pod.
+For example, one can prevent all voluntary evictionsby specifying 0.
 This is a mutually exclusive setting with 'minAvailable'.
-- `min_available` (String) An eviction is allowed if at least 'minAvailable' limitador pods will still be available after the eviction, i.e. even in the absence of the evicted pod.
-So for example you can prevent all voluntary evictions by specifying '100%'.
+- `min_available` (String) An eviction is allowed if at least 'minAvailable' limitador pods willstill be available after the eviction, i.e. even in the absence ofthe evicted pod.
+So for example you can prevent all voluntaryevictions by specifying '100%'.

 <a id="nestedatt--spec--resource_requirements"></a>